pfultz2/cget/README.md

 Integration with cmake
 ----------------------

-By default, cget creates a cmake toolchain file with the settings necesary to build and find the libraries in the cget prefix.
+By default, cget creates a cmake toolchain file with the settings necessary to build and find the libraries in the cget prefix.
 The toolchain file is at `$CGET_PREFIX/cget.cmake`.
 If another toolchain needs to be used, it can be specified with the `init` command:

     cget init --toolchain my_cmake_toolchain.cmake